NeowayLabs/cloud-machine/README.md

 which machine-config use and how many of this machine should run.

-**IMPORTANT:** Each machine will verify if you are creating new volumes, if yes a new provisory machine will be create only to format theses volumes, after format the machine will be automatically destroyed.
-Cost will be applied.
+**IMPORTANT:** Each machine will verify if you are creating new volumes, if yes a new provisory machine will be create only to format these volumes, after format the machine will be automatically destroyed. **Cost will be applied.**

 #### Machine UP